eddiedale/perch_craft_ui/README.md

-# perch_craft_ui
+Perch Craft UI
 UI in a similar styling to Craft CMS

 ## Installation
-create a folder in perch/addons/plugins/ui/ and put the css and _config.inc file in the folder.
+Create a folder in perch/addons/plugins/ui/ and put the css and _config.inc file in the folder.